nicotine-plus/nicotine-plus/pynicotine/plugins/README.md

 # Nicotine+ Plugins

-This folder contains the Nicotine+ core plugins that are available for all users, as well as example plugins developers might find helpful.
+This folder contains the Nicotine+ core plugins that are available for all users, as well as example plugins developers may find helpful.

 ## Installing Plugins